 8. Flavored Herbal Tea for Runny Nose

-You must be thinking why all the remedies for runny nose have to be smelly or pungent and boring without taste or with horrible tastes.
-If you are looking for something that will cure your runny nose and which also tastes good, you may try this herbal tea which uses some ingredients that we have already discussed but in a way and with some other ingredients that makes it taste good.
+You must be thinking why all the remedies for a runny nose have to be smelly or pungent and boring without taste or with horrible tastes.
+If you are looking for something that will cure your runny nose and which also tastes good, you may try this herbal tea which uses some ingredients that we have already discussed but in a way and with some other ingredients that make it taste good.
 So here’s the recipe for flavored herbal tea for runny nose remedy.

 - Garlic (crushed)- ½ tsp